 Step 2: Cut your frame boards

-Using the measurements you just calculated, cut two pieces in each length from a 1 x 2 board.
-I used a scrap of pine common board since I had some laying around, but if you decide to buy a new board for this, make sure yours is very straight.
-Mine wasn’t and caused some alignment issues that I’ll talk about in a bit.
+Cut two pieces in each length from a 1 x 2 board using the measurements you just calculated.
+I used a scrap of pine common board since I had some lying around, but if you decide to buy a new board for this, make sure yours is very straight.
+Mine wasn’t and caused some alignment issues, which I’ll talk about briefly.

-The amount of wood you’ll need will depend on how big your cover is.
+The amount of wood you’ll need will depend on your cover size.
 My decorative vent cover for a 10 x 10 air return vent required 41″ of the board.
 Depending on what you have on hand, you might be able to use scrap like I did!
 Otherwise, a 1 x 2 x 8 common board will run you between $3 and $4.

 Step 3: Dry fit your vent cover frame